-The arthropod communities were sampled to provide an estimate of pollinator availability for each microsite and to assess if L. tridentata acts as a foundation species for other taxa.
+The arthropod communities were sampled to provide an estimate of pollinator availability for each microsite and to assess if L. tridentata acts as a foundation species for other taxa at this secondary site??
+If so – many name the sites above when you describe – ie the phytometer interaction study site and the population and community-level interaction site?.
 Yellow, white, and blue coloured six-inch diameter plastic bowls filled with water with a few drops of dish detergent added to sample via pan trapping.
 Each study day, pan traps were set out by 10 am and collected by 5:30 pm.
 Arrays of three pan traps were deployed in a triangular shape at each microsite, marginally embedded in the ground to prevent disturbance.
 Total percent vegetation cover (a proxy for annual biomass) and annual species richness were recorded within a 0.25 m2 quadrat when the traps were laid out.
-Arthropod sampling was conducted within two days of the video test but never on the same day to avoid influencing visitation.
+Arthropod sampling was conducted within two days of the video test but never on the same day to avoid influencing visitation ah so you did at first site?
+Ok so make clear sooner.
 Nine days (54 shrub/open pairs) of sampling were completed before blooming, and 10 days (60 shrub/open pairs) during full bloom.

 Bees and syrphid flies were identified to species or genus (Michener et al. 1994; Michener 2000; Miranda et al. 2013; Ascher and Pickering 2015).
 The majority of remaining individuals was identified to at least the taxonomic resolution of family (Teskey et al. 1981; Grissell and Schauff 1990; Triplehorn and Johnson 2005; Marshall 2012), except Thysanoptera, Orthoptera and Arachnida which were resolved to order.
 Recognizable taxonomic unit (RTU) is a suitable approximation of traditional species richness (Oliver and Beattie 1993).
 Using RTU limits resolution compared with species-level identification, however many desert insect species have not been described and furthermore useful keys are often lacking.
 This method of categorizing diversity was a trade-off between maximizing resolution and speed given the high diversity of desert species.
 Related groups may be identified to different levels.
 E.g. wasps in the genus Miscophus and subfamily Pemphredoninae are both within the family Crabronidae.
 No individuals were double counted, and these groups were considered distinct, exclusive RTUs for diversity analyses.
 Nymphs were included in abundance analyses provided they could be identified at least to taxonomic order.
 Hemipteran nymphs that could not be identified to family were aggregated for diversity analyses.
 Mites (Acari) and springtails (Collembola) were excluded from all analyses due to biases in collection methods.
 The full dataset of 119 RTU archived online (see journal office).
-All physical specimens are archived at redacted.
+All physical specimens are archived at redacted.?
+What happened?
+Not with Packer anymore?
+If not, perhaps offer up to McMaster or in our lab?

 To determine which pollinator species visited L. tridentata flowers during the study period, 15-minute in-situ observation periods were completed at up to 6 shrubs per day for 10 days when blooming (14.5 hours).
 The same focal shrubs were observed but on different days than pan trap sampling and video trials.
 Due to the large size of the shrubs, it was not possible to accurately track flower visits per foraging instance, therefore only the frequency of foraging instances was recorded.
 The identity and behaviour of the visitors were recorded and voucher insects were collected to facilitate identification.